billchurch/bhyve-mqtt/README.md

 #  bhyve-mqtt
-This app is designed to subscribe to the AmbientWeather Realtime API and broadcast the messages out over MQTT topics and is currently a work in progress.
+This app is designed to subscribe to the Orbit B-Hyve API and broadcast the messages out over MQTT topics and is currently a work in progress.
 Any help is greatly appreciated.

 At this point, status and device informatin should be populated.